Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

-With these notions, we can define the first type of fiberwise symplectic data on a confoliation that we are interested in: \begin{definition} A \emph{cone-symplectic confoliation}, or \emph{c-symplectic} in short, is a pair $(\xi,\CS_{\xi,\mu})$ of a confoliation $\xi$ and a c-symplectic structure $\CS_{\xi,\mu}$ on it.
-Moreover, if $\CS_{\xi,\mu}$ is tame, the c-symplectic structure is called \emph{tame}. \end{definition}
+With these notions, we can define the first type of fiberwise symplectic data on a confoliation that we are interested in: \begin{definition} A \textbf{cone almost-symplectic confoliation}, or \textbf{c-symplectic confoliation} in short\footnote{We name it cone almost-symplectic instead of cone-symplectic since the latter might suggest some integrability condition (as e.g.\ in the case when one speaks of a symplectic foliation, where the two-form is required to be closed when restricted to each leaf).
+To ease notation, we drop the ``almost" and use the shorter c-symplectic throughout the rest of the paper, even though in general we make no closedness requirements; we hope this will not confuse the reader.}, is a pair $(\xi,\CS_{\xi,\mu})$ of a confoliation $\xi$ and a symplectic cone $\CS_{\xi,\mu}$ (as in Definition \ref{def:c-sympl_class}) on it {such that $\CS_{\xi,\mu}\vert_{\cK_{\xi}}$ is non-degenerate}\footnote{ {While this condition on non-degeneracy of $\CS_{\xi,\mu}\vert_{\cK_{\xi}}$ is strictly speaking not necessary for some of the properties that we will show in the following sections, it is necessary for some of them, and it automatically holds for the tame case by \Cref{rmk:non-deg_on_K_if_tame}.
+We hence include it in this definition directly.} }.
+Moreover, if $\CS_{\xi,\mu}$ is tame, the c-symplectic confoliation is called \textbf{tame}. \end{definition}